AnthonyCxx/Notes-and-Writeups/C++/Anatomy of a C++ Program.md

 # Anatomy of a C++ Program
 Here is an analysis of a simple C++ program.
 For reference, C++ source code files should end with the _.cpp_ extension.
 If you are using g++ from the Gnu Compiler Collection, then you can compile your code with the command `g++ file.cpp` where _file_ is the name of the file.
-If you are compiling multiple files, just add the extra files after _file.cpp_.
+If you are compiling multiple files, just add the extra files after _file.cpp_ (the order doesn't matter).

 ```C++
 #include <iostream>